usnistgov/REFPROP-docs/doc/DLL/legacy.rst

     :p double T [in]: Temperature [K]
     :p double z(20) [in]: Composition (array of mole fractions)
     :p double C [out]:  Third virial coefficient [(L/mol)^2]   = a02

+.. f:subroutine:: VIRTAUdll (T, z, iFlag, BTau, CTau, DTau, ETau, ierr, herr, herr_length)

+    Compute virial coefficients as a function of tau and composition.
+    The routine currently works only for pure fluids and for the Helmholtz equation.
+    All values are computed exactly based on the terms in the EOS, not as was done in VIRB by calculating properties at a density of 1d-8.

+    :p double T [in]: Temperature [K]
+    :p double z(20) [in]: Composition (array of mole fractions)
+    :p int iFlag: XXXXXXXXXX
+    :p double BTau(6): XXXXXXXXXX
+    :p double CTau(6): XXXXXXXXXX
+    :p double DTau(6): XXXXXXXXXX
+    :p double ETau(6): XXXXXXXXXX
+    :p int ierr: XXXXXXXXXX
+    :p char herr: XXXXXXXXXX
+    :p int herr_length: length of variable ``herr`` (default: 255)